Application deadline: January 1, 2018

 A graduate candidate in design must submit the application provided by the Tisch Office of Graduate Admissions, stating the particular field of interest.
 Final decisions of acceptance depend on completing both departmental portfolio requirements and New York University admissions requirements.

 Step 2 - Submit Samples of your Work

 Set Design and Production Design Applicants: Please send five 8.5" x 11" color photocopied samples of your set and/or production design work.
+Within these samples, you must include 1) at least one photo of a three dimensional scale model (with figures) you designed and built for one scene of a script, and 2) a drawing sample.
 Do not send originals, as the work will not be returned.
 It is not necessary to put samples in a binder or portfolio of any kind.
-You must include at least one photo of a three dimensional scale model you designed and built, with figures, for one scene of a script.
-Drawing samples are also required.
-If you have questions, please contact Barbara Cokorinos at email@example.com or 212-998-1956.
+If you have questions, please contact Barbara Cokorinos at firstname.lastname@example.org or 212-998-1956.
 Please send samples (do not mail your entire portfolio) to:

 Dept. of Design for Stage and Film

 New York, NY 10003

 You will be contacted regarding a portfolio interview after we have received your samples.